+The most important factors to consider in choosing a site for planting pecan trees are: soil type, depth, and drainage.
 Pecans will grow in almost any soil in southern states, except poorly drained soil, hardpan or stiff clays, or thin sands with a high water table.
 It is most important that the soil should have good water holding capacity.
 For proper root penetration, it should be several feet deep.

 In selecting a planting site, keep in mind the desirable soil characteristics described above.
 Avoid badly eroded hills.
 If not eroded, hilltops and north, east, south, or west slopes are satisfactory.
 In most cases, even bottom land along streams has proved a good location if well drained.
 The greater movement of the air often causes faster drying of morning dews and rains which help prevent scab infection.

 And finally, select a planting site away from buildings and power lines.
 Always consider the mature size of pecan trees when deciding on a planting site.
 If planting more than one pecan tree, space at least 40-60 feet apart so they have adequate space to grow.